Jan 6, 2022

 Police Responses to Mental Health Crises

-Two complementary postdoctoral positions will use data from the National Violent Death System (NVDRS) to estimate how frequently and under what circumstances (1) individuals commit suicide during encounters with police and (2) individuals who have mental health problems or suicidal thinking are killed by police.
+This study will use data from the National Violent Death System (NVDRS) to estimate how frequently and under what circumstances (1) individuals commit suicide during encounters with police and (2) individuals who have mental health problems or suicidal thinking are killed by police.

 Each year many hundreds of suicides occur when police are present and many hundreds of civilians who are killed by police have mental health problems, but almost nothing is known about the actual number or the circumstances of either of these events.
 This study aims to fill that void.